TankerHQ/spec/protocol.md

 For the *application* to offer Email as a verification method, they need to send `HTTP` requests to the *Tanker server*.
 To allow that, the *application* administrator needs to register their domain origin of their requests to the *Tanker App*.

-Before registering an email address as a [Verfication Method], the *Tanker server* must make sure the *user* has access to this email address.
+Before registering an email address as a [Verification Method], the *Tanker server* must make sure the *user* has access to this email address.

 The steps to verify the *user*'s email address and register their email [Verification Method] are as follow:

 1. The *user* provides an email address
-1. The *application* makes a request to the *Tanker server* with the provided email adress and some payload for the email message
+1. The *application* makes a request to the *Tanker server* with the provided email address and some payload for the email message
 1. The *Tanker server* generates a [Verification Code]
 1. The *Tanker server* records the hashed email address and the [Verification Code]
 1. The *Tanker server* sends an email to the provided email address with the [Verification Code]